Weight Loss – Your Path to 50% Less Joint Pain

 Research Shows a 50% Impact

-A key study published in the Arthritis & Rheumatism journal found that for people with overweight or obese knees and osteoarthritis, losing just 5% of their body weight resulted in a 50% reduction in the force transmitted across the knee joint.
+A key study published in the Arthritis & Rheumatism Journal found that for people with overweight or obese knees and osteoarthritis, losing just 5% of their body weight resulted in a 50% reduction in the force transmitted across the knee joint.
 This translates to a significant decrease in pain and improved joint function.

 Taking Charge of Your Joint Health: Weight Loss Strategies